BlaqueDevs/se-assignment-day-5-technical-writing-and-review-crispusomollo/README.md

 ## 2. What are some strategies to tailor your content to different audience types?

+- Incorporate examples and scenarios.
+- Tailor the *depth* of the contents.
+- Always end with clear instructions or next steps.
+- Adjust language and tone to match with the audience.
 - Determine whether your audience is technical, semi-technical, or non-technical.
-- Adjust language and tone to match with the audience.
-- Tailor the *depth* of the content
-- Use appropriate visual aids such as screenshots, infographics, code snippets etc
+- Use appropriate visual aids such as screenshots, infographics, code snippets etc.
 - Structure your content for easy navigation by use of clear headings, bullets and formatting.
-- Incorporate examples and scenarios.
-- Always end with clear instructions or next steps.

 ---